Is Minecraft’s NFT Ban A Crushing Blow For Web3 Gaming?

 Mojang’s blockchain snub has sent shockwaves throughout the gaming world, but does it have wider repercussions for the future of this young industry?

-Mojang, the Microsoft-owned company behind Minecraft, has made waves after deciding to ban the use of Non-Fungible Tokens (NFTs) in its best-selling sandbox game.
-The decision was made, according to a blog post on the Minecraft website, to “ensure a safe and inclusive experience” for all players.
+Mojang, the Microsoft-owned company behind Minecraft, has made waves after deciding to ban the use of Non-Fungible Tokens (NFTs) in its all-time best-selling sandbox game.
+The decision was made, according to a blog post on the Minecraft website, to ?ensure a safe and inclusive experience” for all players.

 Since its inception, Minecraft has been a game about creativity, collaboration, and having fun with friends.
 However, with the recent influx of blockchain projects integrating Minecraft utility into their NFTs, Mojang are concerned that the game is losing its original charm.